Kvitekvist/FUS/README.md

 #### Boot files

 Near the top of MO2 in FUS, there is a dark green mod category.
 This contain several different options.
-This is where you activate opencomposite (for Meta users), this is where you choose ENB or ReShade of you want, and also where you can choose to use any of the upscaler mods (DLSS, DLAA or FSR).
+This is where you activate opencomposite, Upscaler, ReShade and maybe other mods if you want.

 #### Choose controller bindings